 Retreats at St. Scholastica Retreat Center are open to people of all faiths.
 Guests attending a weekend retreat may choose to extend their retreat experience by staying an extra day or two for a time of quiet prayer.

-Hesychia, located on 250 scenic acres about 10 miles east of Subiaco Abbey, has four hermitages which can be rented for short or long-term stays.
-Each is equipped with linens, basic food supplies, and simple kitchen equipment.
-Visitors are invited to share the evening meal with the sisters, and to join them in the Liturgy of the Hours and Eucharist each day.
+Hesychia, located on 320 scenic acres about 10 miles east of Subiaco Abbey, has four hermitages which can be rented for short or long-term stays.
+Each is equipped with linens, and simple kitchen equipment.
+Short-term guests are invited to share the evening meal with the sisters, and to join them in the Liturgy of the Hours and Eucharist each day.